Three ways to make the most from a virtual internship

-NEW YORK, July 30 (Reuters) - As someone who dreams of a career in the music business, Amanda Montgomery had big plans for her summer internship - working in studios, going on shoots for music videos, maybe taking in some live concerts.
+NEW YORK (Reuters) - As someone who dreams of a career in the music business, Amanda Montgomery had big plans for her summer internship - working in studios, going on shoots for music videos, maybe taking in some live concerts.

 Thanks to COVID-19, her internship is looking a little different: Stuck in her Boston apartment in sweatpants.
 Welcome to the New Normal, circa 2020.